 Names were provided September 2011 to the mission for inclusion on the spacecraft and are on their way to Mars.

 The Planetary Society and Japan Aerospace Exploration Agency (JAXA) collected names for the Hayabusa2 mission to asteroid Ryugu.
-Participants could elect to have their name on the target markers the spacecraft dropped on Ryugu, and/or inside the sample return capsule that is returning to Earth in 2020.
+Participants could elect to have their name on the target markers the spacecraft dropped on Ryugu, and/or inside the sample return capsule that returned to Earth in 2020.
 If you were a member of The Planetary Society prior to the names collection closing date of 9 August 2013, your name was included on both.

 Names are on this solar sail spacecraft orbiting the Sun between Earth and Venus orbits.